justUmen/GameScript/README.md

 It is an ONLINE bash script to learn about :

-* bash (included : Unix-like operating system commands + file organization + permissions)
+* bash (included : Unix-like operating system GNU commands + file organization + permissions)
 * -

 ## Types :